 But anon: We may wonder why Christ ‘ascended’ in bodily form, disappearing from sight behind a cloud, which to some may seem gimmicky, even magical.
 As in everything else He did, however, Christ has a deeper point, which is not that heaven is somewhere ‘up there’, beyond the Moon.
-It is not something, or more properly somewhere, we can get to by a spaceship, nor in any physical way.
+It is not something, or more properly somewhere, we can get to by a spaceship.
 For heaven is not a physical place, at least as we know it.

 Rather, the point of the Ascension is to teach us to look ‘beyond’ this world, that Christ and His Kingdom are transcendent and no longer belong to the transient realm of space and time.
 They are here, but not here, behind a veil, if you will, more real than we are.
 It is in this realm that the humanity of Christ now resides in heaven, eternally and hypostatically united to the Second Person of the Trinity, the divine Logos, Who is begotten, not made, and true God.